rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/immutable-state-store-in-React-Redux/Why-Redux-needs-reducers-to-be-pure functions-GREAT-EXPLANATIONS.md

 ##### How do shallow and deep equality checking differ?

-Shallow equality checking - When comparing scalar values (numbers, strings) it compares their values.
-When comparing objects, it does not compare their's attributes - only their references are compared (e.g. "do they point to same object?).
+#### Shallow equality checking - When comparing scalar values (numbers, strings) it compares their values.
+When comparing objects, it does NOT compare their attributes - only their references are compared (e.g. "do they point to same object?).

-in contrast, deep equality checking (or value equality) must check every value of two objects' properties.
+#### In contrast, deep equality checking (or value equality) must check every value of two objects' properties.

 A shallow equality check is therefore as simple (and as fast) as a === b, whereas a deep equality check involves a recursive traversal through the properties of two objects, comparing the value of each property at each step.